bureado/awesome-software-supply-chain-security/README.md

 * [latchset/tang: Tang binding daemon](https://github.com/latchset/tang)
 * [An exposed apt signing key and how to improve apt security](https://blog.cloudflare.com/dont-use-apt-key/)
 *
-  * See [Issue #21 · testifysec/witness](https://github.com/testifysec/witness/issues/21#issuecomment-991774080) for a succinct description of how [GitHub - testifysec/witness: Witness is a pluggable framework for software supply chain risk management.
+  * See [Issue #21 · testifysec/witness](https://github.com/testifysec/witness/issues/21#issuecomment-991774080) for a succinct description of how [testifysec/witness: Witness is a pluggable framework for software supply chain risk management.
 It automates, normalizes, and verifies software artifact providence.](https://github.com/testifysec/witness/) deals with attestation chains

 ## Frameworks and best practice references